What changes have been made to withdrawal addresses?

 Withdrawal addresses are now registered at the network level rather than the asset level.
 Networks facilitate asset transfers, fund transfers, transaction verifications, and other related actions.

 An example of a blockchain network would be Ethereum which would be used for any ERC20 asset withdrawals.
 SWIFT is an example of a fiat network.
-Following this change, an address registered to the Ethereum network, for example, may be used to withdraw funds of any supported token type on the Ethereum Network.
+Following this change, an address registered to the Ethereum network, for example, may be used to withdraw funds of any supported digital asset type on the Ethereum Network.

 Whitelisting withdrawal addresses